-Central Monitoring: The ordering of repeat medication through the prescription generating and issuing channels is likely to vary between practices and between England and Wales, where GPs do not have electronic issue EPS direct to pharmacies.
+Central Monitoring of compliance: The ordering of repeat medication through the prescription generating and issuing channels is likely to vary between practices, and will be affected by the use of electronic prescription services (EPS) whereby GPs issue scripts direct to pharmacies.

-A patient on a repeat prescription who repeatedly comes for that early (suggesting overuse of the ICS) would be flagged in the GP system and picked up through a variety of routes: by prescribing clerks; through a system in which parameters are set for when another prescription can be issued such that it would not be possible for the receptionist to print it off if someone ordered a prescription more quickly than expected and so the request would come to a prescriber to review; or during the patient's asthma review by the asthma nurse.
+A patient on a repeat ICS prescription who repeatedly requests the prescription early (suggesting overuse) would be flagged in the GP system and picked up through a variety of routes: by prescribing clerks; through a system in which parameters are set for when another prescription can be issued such that it would not be possible for the receptionist to print it off if someone ordered a prescription more quickly than expected and so the request would come to a prescriber to review; or during the patient's asthma review by the asthma nurse.
 This would often be raised as a query with one of the GPs before issue.
 The GP may ask the patient to arrange a telephone consultation to discuss if this was a concern.